smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 > Cause it's a real thin line, but that's your choice to make
 > <footer>P.O.D., &ldquo;Satellite&rdquo;</footer>

-I'm _pretty sure_ this song is using the midday sun as a metaphor for God,{{% margin-note side %}}The greatest trick the Devil ever played was making the world forget that P.O.D. was a Christian metal band.{{% /margin-note %}} and the songwriter was using the geocentric model where said sun revolved around the Earth as a natural satellite would.
+I'm _pretty sure_ this song is using the midday sun as a metaphor for God,{{% margin-note side %}}The greatest trick the Devil ever played was making the world forget that P.O.D. was a Christian metal band.{{% /margin-note %}} and the band was using the geocentric model where said sun revolved around the Earth as a natural satellite would.
+(Maybe the songwriters and Vanessa Williams{{% margin-note side %}}"Sometimes the snow comes down in June / Sometimes the sun goes 'round the moon" ("Save the Best for Last," a song that does not contain the word "fake."
+I checked.){{% /margin-note %}} all had the same science teacher, I dunno.)
 Faith being a fuzzy thing and all, it's difficult to find a single measure of absolute truth to use as a frame of reference.

 > See you sittin' next to the window in the bedroom \
 > She breaks down (breaks down) \